26medias/node-nlpsum/README.md

 For each of the algorithms, you indicate how many sentences it should return.

 ### To run the test: ###
-Paste your aticle in `example.txt`, run `node test.js` and the summaries and debug data will be written into the `/output` folder.
+run `node test.js` and the summaries and debug data will be written into the `/output` folder.

+It will summarize the texts from example-01.txt, example-02.txt, example-03.txt and example-04.txt, using the 4 available algorithms.

 ## Algorithms ##